RPSha/Film-Review-Sentiment-Analysis/README.md

 ## Data Preprocessing

-Prior to model development, a series of preprocessing steps are taken to clean and extract the most meaningful vocabularies to be processed by the models.
+Prior to model development, a series of preprocessing steps are taken to clean and extract the most meaningful keywords to be processed by the models.

 ![preprocessing](preprocessing_steps.png)